 After all that exertion, swing by 1000 Faces Coffee and pick up a bag of expertly roasted fair trade beans at 585 Barber St. (E)

 Looking to push your limits?
 Try Active Climbing, one of the best indoor climbing facilities in the region.
 They host climbing camps and parties, youth climbing teams–even yoga.
 665 Barber St. (D)

 Pulaski Heights BBQ The ribs, pulled pork or smoked chicken salad is the way to go here.
 Go upstairs to enjoy the views and maybe a whistle or two from a passing train.
 675 Pulaski St.,The Leathers Building Suite #100 (E)

 Smokey Road Press You can look cool or learn something at Smokey Road Press.
 Try both: stationery, letterpress printing and bookbinding classes are taught year round; they offer a residency program for artists and a full printing studio available for members, as well as a sweet little shop on the first floor where you can purchase cards, fine art prints and hand-bound books.
 675 Pulaski Street, The Leathers Building, Unit 600 (S)

-The Melting Point If you want to get away from the downtown scene and see some live music in a slightly more subdued setting, head over to Foundry Park.
-The Melting Point showcases great acts in a beautiful, intimate space with plenty of seating on two levels and tableside service available.
+The Foundry If you want to get away from the downtown scene and see some live music in a slightly more subdued setting, head over to Foundry Park.
+The Foundry showcases great acts in a beautiful, intimate space with plenty of seating on two levels and tableside service available.
 295 E. Dougherty St. (D)

 Sr. Sol Consistently voted Athens’ favorite, Sr. Sol is your “go to” for fresh, sit down Mexican fare.
 The menu is extensive, from pastor tacos to tortas to mole.
 175 Tallassee Rd.
 (E)